Skip to main menu Skip to content Skip to footer

 Learning Disorder:

-When a child seems to be looking everywhere but at the pages of the book she is supposed to be reading, another possible cause is that she has a learning disorder.
-Undiagnosed dyslexia can not only make a youngster fidget with frustration, she may be ashamed that she doesn’t seem to be able to do what the other kids can do, and intent on covering that fact up.
-Feeling like a failure is a big impediment to concentration, and anything that might relieve the feeling a welcome distraction.
+When a child seems to be looking everywhere but at the pages of the book they are supposed to be reading, another possible cause is that they have a learning disorder.
+Undiagnosed dyslexia can not only make a youngster fidget with frustration, they may be ashamed that they don’t seem to be able to do what the other kids can do, and intent on covering it up.
+Feeling like a failure is a big impediment to concentration, and anything that might relieve the feeling is a welcome distraction.

 “Fifty percent of kids who have learning disabilities have inattention,” notes Nancy Rappaport, MD, a Harvard Medical School professor who specializes in mental health care in school settings.
 “For these kids, we need to intervene to support their learning deficits, otherwise treating them with stimulants will be a bust.”